Performance Analysis of Finite Blocklength Transmissions Over Wiretap Fading Channels: An Average Information Leakage Perspective: Numerical Results and Discussion

 In Fig. \ref{sim2}, we investigate the impact of the Rician \textit{K-factor} and the number of Alice's antennas on the AIL for Rayleigh and Rician fading with AN beamforming.
 Note that Rayleigh fading corresponds to the case of $K=0$, while large values of $K$ (e.g., $K \ge 20$) approximately correspond to a non-fading LoS channel.
 It is evident from the figures that the derived approximate and high-SNR expressions for the AIL are accurate for a broad range of channels.
 We see that the LoS-dominant channel ($K=20$ dB) has approximately identical AIL compared to Rician fading with $K=5$ for different values of blocklength, and both yield relatively smaller AIL values compared to Rayleigh fading for the same coding blocklength.
 In addition, we observe that the larger the number of antennas, the smaller the AIL, and one can obtain a reduction of $10^{-3}$ in AIL by adding only two extra transmit antennas.
 This demonstrates the significance of the number of antennas and the effectiveness of AN beamforming in boosting the secrecy performance of the FBL transmissions.

 Figs. \ref{sim3} and \ref{sim4} provide insights into the security-reliability trade-off for FBL transmissions under Rayleigh and Rician fading, respectively.
 In particular, we plot the AIL against the decoding error probability $\varepsilon$ for different power allocations and blocklengths.
-As can be clearly seen from the figures, when $\varepsilon$ increases, the AIL becomes smaller, and this trend becomes be more significant as the coding blocklength is reduced.
-We can also conclude from the figures that a slight compromise in AIL leads to large improvement.
+As can be clearly seen from the figures, when $\varepsilon$ increases, the AIL becomes smaller, and this trend becomes more significant as the coding blocklength is reduced.
+We can also conclude from the figures that a slight compromise in AIL leads to a large reliability improvement.
 For example, for the case of Rayleigh fading in Fig. \ref{sim3} with $\alpha=0.3$ and $N=300$, if the secrecy level is reduced from $\bdelta = 2\times10^{-4}$ to $\bdelta =10^{-3}$, a loss of $7$ dB, the communication reliability can be improved by 30dB, from $\varepsilon= 10^{-1}$ to $\varepsilon=10^{-4}$.
+Furthermore, comparing Figs. \ref{sim3} and \ref{sim4}, we observe that Rician fading channels achieve comparably lower AIL than Rayleigh fading channels.
+In addition, as the signal power ratio $\alpha$ increases, the benefits of the LoS component in Rician fading scenarios become more pronounced in terms of helping reduce the AIL for a given decoding error probability, compared with Rayleigh fading.
+For example, with $N=500$ and $\alpha=1$, Rician fading leads to the AIL $\bar{\delta}=4\times10^{-5}$, while Rayleigh fading exhibits significantly larger AIL at $\bar{\delta}= 2 \times 10^{-3}$, which corresponds to an approximately 50-fold increase for the given decoding error probability $\varepsilon=10^{-5}$.